OracleForResearch/Technology-Talk/README.md

 #### Oracle cloud foundations for researchers - presented 10/2/2020
 By Rajib Ghosh - Global senior solutions architect at Oracle for Research

+The presentation covers the following key technical areas for researchers.
+* Various types of Oracle cloud images, their usages and applications
+* Decision tree to appropriate select GPU and CPU shapes

 1. [Oracle Cloud Foundations for Researchers](http://oracl.info/XBP850BKalW)
 2. [Slide Deck](https://github.com/OracleForResearch/Technology-Talk/blob/main/OFRTechnologyTalk-10022020.pptx)

 #### Architecture and Automation for researchers - presented 10/23/2020
+By Rajib Ghosh - Global senior solutions architect at Oracle for Research

+The presentation covers the following key technical areas for researchers.
+* Oracle cloud architectures for researchers
+* A quick setup of Oracle cloud CPU/GPU clusters
+* Managing your environment through resource stacks and Terraform

 1. [Architecture and Automation for Researchers](https://youtu.be/kjy2XtAjJ-E)
 2. [Slide Deck](https://github.com/OracleForResearch/Technology-Talk/blob/main/OFRTechnologyTalk-10232020.pptx)